samjbaker/Group-Web-Project/report/SprintsAndProjectManagements.md

 members who could focus on it throughout the project.
 Every member was given two roles, a primary role, which represents the brunt of their work, and a secondary role, in which they would act as a supporting position, taking care of some of the work, and potentially stepping in for the primary role holder in case they aren’t able to keep up with their workload.
-For instance, the front-end department would have a primary role, taking care of building the MVP as modelled by the design team, while the secondary front-end member helps with minor adjustments or bug fixes.
+For instance, the front-end department would have a primary role, taking care of building the MVP as modelled by the design team, while the secondary front-end member would help with minor adjustments or bug fixes.

 To prevent team members from being locked into their departments, a flat hierarchical structure was adopted, so that everyone could get involved with the other parts of the project.
 This facilitated everyone’s continuous learning about all aspects of web development as a team.
 Additionally, as all members are aware of the current state